Ben-C3012/Local-Storage-Vul-Exercise/README.md

 ```
 ## Server Setup
 1. Start the server.
-2. Open a live server instance of the index.html file.
+2. Open a live instance of the index.html file.

 ## Exercise Steps